-Applocker is available with Windows 7 Ultimate and Enterprise, Windows 8 and 10 Pro Editions and is a application whitelisting service that is meant to keep the system safe from malware executing.
+Applocker is available with Windows 7 Ultimate and all Windows Enterprise Editions from 7 upwards, Windows 10 Pro when managed by MDM eg InTune.
+Applocker is an application whitelisting service that is meant to keep the system safe from malware execution.
 It does this via GPO and Publisher, Hash and Path rules for the following file types:

 Executables (.exe, .com)